Management's Discussion and Analysis of Financial Condition and Results of Operations

 Typically, the initial terms of the company's outsourcing contracts are between 3 and 5 years.
-In certain of these arrangements, the company hires certain of the customers' employees and often becomes responsible for the related employee obligations, such as pension and severance commitments.
-In addition, system development activity on outsourcing contracts often requires significant upfront investments by the company.
-The company funds these investments, and any employee-related obligations, from customer prepayments and operating cash flow.
-Also, in the early phases of these contracts, gross margins may be lower than in later years when the work force and facilities have been rationalized for efficient operations, and an integrated systems solution has been implemented.
+System development activity on outsourcing contracts often requires upfront investments by the company.
+The company funds these investments from customer prepayments and operating cash flow.
+Also, in the early phases of these contracts, gross margins may be lower than in later years when the work force and facilities have been rationalized for efficient operations.

 Revenue under these contracts is recognized when the company performs the services or processes transactions in accordance with contractual performance standards.
 Customer prepayments (even if nonrefundable) are deferred (classified as a liability) and recognized systematically as revenue over the initial contract term.

 Costs on outsourcing contracts are charged to expense as incurred.
-However, direct costs incurred related to the inception of an outsourcing contract are deferred and charged to expense over the initial contract term.
-These costs consist principally of initial customer setup and employment obligations related to employees hired under terms of the outsourcing contracts.
+However, direct costs incurred related to the inception of an outsourcing contract (principally initial customer setup) are deferred and charged to expense over the initial contract term.
 In addition, the costs of equipment and software, some of which are internally developed, are capitalized and depreciated over the shorter of their life or the initial contract term.

 Recoverability of outsourcing assets is subject to various business risks, including the timely completion and ultimate cost of the outsourcing solution, and realization of expected profitability of existing outsourcing contracts.
-The company quarterly compares the carrying value of the outsourcing assets with the undiscounted future cash flows expected to be generated by the outsourcing assets to determine if there is an impairment.
+Quarterly, the company compares the carrying value of the outsourcing assets with the undiscounted future cash flows expected to be generated by the outsourcing assets to determine if the assets are impaired.
 If impaired, the outsourcing assets are reduced to an estimated fair value on a discounted cash flow approach.
 The company prepares its cash flow estimates based on assumptions that it believes to be reasonable but are also inherently uncertain.
 Actual future cash flows could differ from these estimates.
-At December 31, 2012 and 2011, the net capitalized amount related to outsourcing contracts was $126.3 million and $137.9 million, respectively.

 The majority of the company's sales agreements contain standard business terms and conditions; however, some agreements contain multiple elements or non-standard terms and conditions.
 As discussed in Note 1 of the Notes to Consolidated Financial Statements, the company enters into multiple-element arrangements, which may include any combination of hardware, software or services.
 As a result, significant contract interpretation is sometimes required to determine the appropriate accounting, including whether the deliverables specified in a multiple-element arrangement should be treated as separate units of accounting for revenue recognition purposes, and, if so, how the price should be allocated among the elements and when to recognize revenue for each element.
 The company recognizes revenue on delivered elements only if: (a) any undelivered products or services are not essential to the functionality of the delivered products or services, (b) the company has an enforceable claim to receive the amount due in the event it does not deliver the undelivered products or services, (c) there is evidence of the selling price for each undelivered product or service, and (d) the revenue recognition criteria otherwise have been met for the delivered elements.
 Otherwise, revenue on delivered elements is recognized as the undelivered elements are delivered.
 For arrangements with multiple elements involving the licensing or sale of software and software-related elements, the allocation of revenue is based on vendor-specific objective evidence (VSOE), which is based upon normal pricing and discounting practices for those products and services when sold separately.
 The company's continued ability to determine VSOE of fair value will depend on continued sufficient volumes and sufficient consistent pricing of stand-alone sales of such undelivered elements.
 In addition, the company's revenue recognition policy states that revenue is not recognized until collectibility is deemed probable.
 Changes in judgments on these assumptions and estimates could materially impact the timing of revenue recognition.